In 1907, this, single-truck, combination

 The Norway Electric Light Company, owned by the same parties as Norway and Paris, changed its name to the Oxford Light Company on February 3, 1897, and on December 27, 1904, the lighting company was merged with the street railway.
 The latter increased its capitalization by $50,000 and floated a second mortgage of $20,000, due in 1925.
 In addition, it assumed the $80,000 funded debt of the Oxford Light Company.

 Freeland Howe, president and one of the founders of Norway and Paris, died in 1912 and was succeeded in the presidency by the late Guy P. Gannett, owner of a chain of newspapers in the Pine Tree State.
-During the following year, the railway came under the control of the Central Maine Power Company and Maynard S. Bird of Rockland was named the president.
+During the following year, the railway came under the control of the Central Maine Power Company, and Maynard S. Bird, of Rockland, was named the president.
 William T. Cobb, also of Rockland, became president in 1915.

 Norway and Paris absorbed the Maine Power Company on May 29, 1914, and 18 months later, on January 6, 1916, the name of the Norway and Paris Street Railway was changed to the Oxford Electric Company.